Skip to main content

 • Ensure all required fields are populated

-• Check that app id matches the one provided by IBM
+• Check that APP_ID matches the one provided by IBM

 • Validate URLs are properly formatted and accessible